stabix/stabix/doc/ebsd_map_gui.rst

    :scale: 40 %
    :align: center

-   *Figure 7 :  Screenshot of the EBSD map GUI with an EBSD map of a Ti alloy (slip plane plotted inside grains in function of the maximum Schmid factor calculated with a given stress tensor and slip traces plotted around unit cells in function of the maximum Schmid factor calculated with a given stress tensor)*
+   *Figure 7 :  Screenshot of the EBSD map GUI with an EBSD map of a Ti alloy (slip plane plotted inside grain and slip traces plotted around unit cells, both in function of the maximum Schmid factor calculated with a given stress tensor)*